weng-lab/zlabwiki/UCSC_genome_browser_tutorial.md

 ---
 title: UCSC genome browser tutorial
-subtitle: Onboarding tutorials for new lab members
+subtitle: A tutorial on how to use UCSC genome browser
 date: 2025-07-07
 authors:
   - name: Mingshi Gao
     email: mingshi.gao@umassmed.edu
 ---

-## List of Contents

-1. Overview of USCS genome browser
-2. Supported data types
-3. Commonly used data types in Zlab
-4. Data preparation
-   - ENCODE data
-   - Custom data transformation
-5. How to make custome track
-6. How to build track hub
-7. Useful links

-## 1. Overview of USCS genome browser
+## 1. Overview of UCSC genome browser

 The [UCSC Genome Browser](https://genome.ucsc.edu/) provides a rapid and reliable display of any requested genomic region at any scale.
 It supports a wide range of genome assemblies across various species (eg. human GRCh38 and mouse mm10) and includes dozens of aligned annotation tracks.